vytasrgl/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 > © Bruce Wilcox, gowilcox@gmail.com brilligunderstanding.com

-> Revision 9/25/2016 cs6.84
+> Revision 11/5/2016 cs6.87

-You’ve written script.
-It doesn’t work.
+You've written script.
+It doesn't work.
 Now what?
 Now you need to debug it, fix it, and recompile it.
-Debugging is mostly a matter of tracing what the system does testpaand finding out where it doesn’t do what you expected.
+Debugging is mostly a matter of tracing what the system does testpaand finding out where it doesn't do what you expected.
 Debugging mostly done by issuing commands to the engine, as opposed to chatting.

 If the system detects bugs during execution, they go into `TMP/bugs.txt`